A Quantum Model for Entropic Springs: Microscopic Origins: Two Level Systems in Amorphous Solids

 \section{Microscopic Origins: Two Level Systems in Amorphous Solids}

-The proposed entropic spring Hamiltonian can be induced naturally from the interaction between a single phonon mode and a collection of defects in amorphous solids.

-The defects in glassy materials can be microscopically modeled as a group of atoms which can tunnel between two local ground states of an asymmetric double-well potential as described as TLS \cite{AHV,Phillips1972}.
+We now consider physical systems described by our model.
+Our QCSB entropic spring Hamiltonian follows naturally from the interaction between a single phonon mode and a collection of defects in amorphous solids.
+Defects in such materials can be microscopically modeled as atoms which can tunnel between two local ground states of asymmetric double-well potentials \cite{AHV,Phillips1972}.
 The effective Hamiltonian of a TLS defect is

 where $\Delta$ is the asymmetry of the double-well, and $\Lambda$ is the tunneling between the wells.
 This model is used to explain anomalous low temperature specific heat behavior in glassy solids \cite{AHV}, and yields a 1/f noise spectrum in macroscopic properties such as electrical resistance \cite{1/f}.